 The things we can achieve with data are amazing.
 Data-driven marketing can lead to the most possible relevant and creative outcomes.
 Data – and the insights and knowledge we turn into value – can make customer service truly work.
 Heck, data even saves lives, enables us to explore the world and can make our lives so much more fun.

 Yet, there is another side.
 Once we knew what happened with all the data we shared.
 More or less.
 The days of simple permission marketing:” I tell you who I am and how you can reach me and you send me what you promise”.

 Debates and thoughts to have in today’s data prehistory

-Today no one knows what (personal) data is gathered and what happens to it.
+Today no one knows what (personal) data is gathered or processed and what happens to it.
 Not a single ‘consumer’.
 Not you.
 Not me.